 Gamification - This key feature helps to motivate and engage the learners based on their achievements.

 Social - Nowadays, everybody wants to be ‘socially’ relevant and allowing learners to share their certification, achievements on the social media channels remain the top priority.

 Educational institutes (Colleges and Universities)- To offer online courses to the distant learners and also augment their on-campus resources.

 Businesses - Regardless of their industry vertical, every company wants to train and keep their workforce up to date on the latest programs, utilities and company practices.
-Many corporate entities use an LMS to integrate with other tools (such as Salesforce, HR Software etc) to keep track of employee progress and performance goals.
+Many corporate entities use an LMS to integrate with other tools (such as Salesforce, employee training software etc) to keep track of employee progress and performance goals.

 Professional groups – Trade societies (that are engaged in verticals like medicine, engineering, and financial services) leverage these platforms to achieve compliance training or speciality training.

 Entrepreneurs – An LMS allow the next gen entrepreneurs or business mavericks to make their resource crunch teams achieve more productivity in short time span.

 Cloud-based - Also known as Software as a Service (SaaS), the solution providers host the software on their servers which the users can access online.
 The variant usually includes a monthly fee depending on the number of users the features offered.

 Hosted - The solution seeker needs to buy the software from the LMS vendor or download and install it on their computer.
 In most cases, the users need to purchase a license every year to continue the use of this platform.
 The platform is hosted on the user’s servers, hence they are responsible for maintaining the system, making upgrades and resolving technical issues.